 When a car hits a pedestrian, the pedestrian often suffers severe injuries.
-As a result, medical bills quickly pile up, and the victim may be out of work for an extended period.
-This can cause significant financial stress on top of the burden of recovering from injury.
+As a result, their medical bills can pile up quickly, and they may be out of work for an extended period of time.
+Situations like these can cause a great deal of financial stress on top of the burden of recovering from injury.

 - Failure to take precautions entering or exiting a parking lot or driveway